 Futures bets are the next closest thing, where you can wager on players to finish over or under certain projections or to lead their team or league, or beat a rival in a specified stat category.

 Also, FanDuel is in Pennsylvania and Iowa.

 DraftKings or FanDuel: Which app is better?

 Both sites have separate apps for their DFS and sportsbook platforms.
-Also, both provide different DFS apps for Canada, while DraftKings has an app for the UK.
+Also, both provide different mobile apps for Canada, while DraftKings has an app for the UK.

 The layout and step-by-step process of roster construction and contest entry are the same, generally.
 Every aspect of the web platform is available within the app.

 You can deposit and withdraw money, search and enter contests, and monitor results in real-time.